spotinst/help/src/docs/connect-your-cloud-provider/first-account/aws-test.md

 ![connect-aws-manually-002a](https://github.com/spotinst/help/assets/106514736/c756df4e-a2ca-434d-87bf-78a2fcc139a0)

-**Note**: If your are connected to an AWS GovCloud or China account, you will not be able to customize your policy.
+**Note**: If you are connected to an AWS GovCloud or China account, you will not be able to customize your policy.

 ### Step 1.3: AWS Login